Lyf Hotel room with double bed, sofa

 Who should stay here: travellers wanting the facilities of a chain hotel without the price tag

-If you fancy staying out of the city’s hustle and bustle, then properties on the north shore, especially those with easy ferry access, are a lovely choice.
+If you want to escape the city’s hustle and bustle, properties on the north shore with easy ferry access are a good choice.

 The habour foreshore from Kirribilli